The Bernese Mountain Dog Trainers -

 Stop All Bad Behavior, Excessive Barking and Biting

-The Berner is a gentle, happy breed which makes a great family companion.
+The Dog is a gentle, happy breed which makes a great family companion.
 They are gentle and cheerful.
 Berners love children.
 Their instincts provide a natural watchdog warning of anything or anyone approaching, but they are not aggressive.
 They are a “couch potato” but are capable of high energy when motivated.
-Due to the very loyal nature of the Bernese Mountain dog, adoption after 18 months can create a difficult adjustment for the dog.
+Due to the very loyal nature of the breed, adoption after 18 months can create a difficult adjustment for the dog.

 Better suited to an indoor or outdoor lifestyle?